 Spare Air is the brand name of the world’s smallest replacement air system for divers.
-Packaged in small aluminum tanks, about 8-12 inches tall and 2 inches in circumference, Spare Air offers a few quick breaths to a diver in an emergency through a standard rubber scuba mouthpiece.
+Packaged in small aluminum tanks, about 8-12 inches tall and 2 inches in circumference, Spare Air pony bottles offer a few quick breaths to a diver in an emergency through a standard rubber scuba mouthpiece.

 How long does Spare Air last?

 Spare Air is a good choice for new divers because it requires little training to use.
 Newly certified divers will stick to relatively shallow depths while they’re practicing their skills, anyway.
 Spare Air is only intended for dives that will not require decompression – What is a decompression dive?
 If a diver should end up in a tricky situation where she’s running out of air, they can simply apply the nozzle to their mouth and safely ascend.

 Are pony bottles the way to go?

 Pony bottles are larger than Spare Air but still smaller than a full-sized scuba tank.
 They act as an extension of the scuba set and are fitted with independent regulators and gauges.
 In the event of an emergency, the diver will have to attach the bottle to its main air supply using a connector and open the valve.